arana2743/my-portfolio/README.md

 # My Portfolio Website

 ## Purpose of the project
-- Website to showcase my project samples and skillsets.
+- Website to showcase my portfolio and project samples and skillsets.